 - Allow the donuts to rise until almost doubled in size, about 1 hour.
 The time will vary based on the temperature of the room and the temperature of your dough (if you refrigerated or froze the dough they may take longer to rise).

-- Meanwhile, combine the granulated sugar and spices in a small bowl.
-Heat the vegetable oil to 350 °F in a large heavy pot.8 oz granulated sugar, 1 tablespoon cinnamon, 2 teaspoons ginger, ¼ teaspoon ground nutmeg, 2 quarts vegetable oil
+- Meanwhile, combine 8 oz granulated sugar, 1 tablespoon cinnamon, 2 teaspoons ginger and ¼ teaspoon ground nutmeg in a small bowl.
+Heat 1 quarts vegetable oil to 350 °F in a large heavy pot.

 - Fry the donuts a couple at a time, about 2-3 minutes per side, until golden brown and puffy.
 As you take each donut out of the oil, immediately roll it in the pumpkin spice sugar to coat.
 Set on a cooling rack while you fry the rest of the donuts.